pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 ## Sisyphus

 - Yes this is what should happen ~~What should happen if you don't eat an apple soon enough?
 Should they "roll back down"?~~
+- ~~Fix the instructions to say USE ARROW TO CONTROL SSSYSSYPHUSSS har har~~
+- ~~Remove ability to get to the menu~~

-- Continue work on implementing the rollback of an apple (should happen for reaching top and for not eating the next apple within a small number of ticks, should it be reversable or it just happens and that's that?)
+- ~~Continue work on implementing the rollback of an apple (should happen for reaching top and for not eating the next apple within a small number of ticks, should it be reversable or it just happens and that's that?)~~
+- ~~Force rollback at top...~~
-- What is wall/self death?
-Respawn with no fuss?
+- ~~What is wall/self death?
+Respawn with no fuss?~~
-- Remove ability to get to the menu
-- Fix the instructions to say USE ARROW TO CONTROL SSSYSSYPHUSSS har har